-A Tree Farm License ("TFL") requires a licensee to undertake to manage an area of Crown forest land, often in combination with other forest land held by the licensee, to yield an annual cut on a regulated sustained yield basis.
-TFL's are granted for 25-year terms and, subject to satisfactory levels of performance, may be replaced every five to ten years with new TFLs with 25-year terms.
-Canfor's TFL 18 (Clearwater) and TFL 30 (Sinclair) were replaced in 2001 for a 25 year term.
-TFL 48 (Chetwynd) was replaced in 2009 for a 25 year term.
+A TFL requires a licensee undertake the management of an area of Crown forest land, often in combination with other forest land held by the licensee, to yield an annual cut on a regulated sustained yield basis.
+TFLs are granted for 25-year terms and, subject to satisfactory levels of performance, may be replaced every five to ten years with new TFLs with 25-year terms.
+Canfor's TFL 18 (Clearwater) and TFL 30 (Sinclair) were replaced in 2001 for a 25-year term.
+Each of TFL 14 (Spillimacheen) and TFL 48 (Chetwynd) were replaced in 2009 for a 25-year term.

 A Forest License is a volume-based tenure, which authorizes a right to harvest a specified volume of timber each year within a particular timber supply area ("TSA") and generally provides for 15-year terms.
 These licenses may be replaced every five to ten years for further 15-year terms, subject to satisfactory levels of performance.
-Canfor holds 11 replaceable Forest Licenses, under which it is continuing to harvest (in addition to four such licenses which have no remaining AAC as the result of reductions described below), all of which were replaced between 1998 and 2003.
-To date, the Government of British Columbia has offered, and Canfor has accepted, the replacement of all 11 Forest Licenses.
-Canfor holds three non-replaceable Forest Licenses, one expiring in each of 2013, 2014 and 2017 (two non-replaceable licenses expired in 2011).
-Canfor also holds two non-replaceable Forest Licenses under joint venture agreements with West Moberly First Nations, which expire in 2023, and one with West Fraser in Quesnel, which expires in 2012.
+Canfor holds 14 replaceable Forest Licenses, under which it is continuing to harvest (in addition to three such licenses which have no remaining AAC as the result of reductions described below), all of which were replaced between 1998 and 2006.
+To date, the Government of British Columbia has offered, and Canfor has accepted, the replacement of all 14 Forest Licenses.
+Canfor holds six non-replaceable Forest Licenses, which expire between 2013 and 2017.
+Canfor also holds two non-replaceable Forest Licenses under joint venture agreements with West Moberly First Nations, which expire in 2023, and one with West Fraser in Quesnel, which was extended in 2012 and expires in 2013.

 In addition, Canfor has five Pulpwood Agreements with the Province of British Columbia, which grant a holder the right to obtain licenses to harvest up to a specified volume of timber within a particular geographic area, subject to certain conditions.
-Canfor has the right, if necessary and subject to the terms of the Pulpwood Agreement, to supply the requirements of Canfor Pulp LP's three pulp mills at Prince George under Pulpwood Agreement No. 1, which expires in 2018, Pulpwood Agreement No. 3, which expires in 2020, and Pulpwood Agreement No. 7, which expires in 2022.
+Canfor has the right, if necessary and subject to the terms of the Pulpwood Agreement, to supply the requirements of CPPI's three pulp mills at Prince George under Pulpwood Agreement No. 1, which expires in 2018, Pulpwood Agreement No. 3, which expires in 2020, and Pulpwood Agreement No. 7, which expires in 2022.
 None of these Pulpwood Agreements are replaceable under the Forest Act and Canfor has not needed to access timber under these or their predecessor agreements since 1976.
-Canfor also has the right under Pulpwood Agreement No. 12 to 500,000 cubic metres of deciduous timber per year in the Fort St. John TSA in connection with the Taylor Pulp Mill and the Peace Valley OSB mill in Fort St. John, and under Pulpwood Agreement No.14 up to 610,000 cubic metres of deciduous timber per year in the Fort Nelson TSA in connection with the Company's PolarBoard OSB mill in Fort Nelson, which has been indefinitely idled.
+Canfor also has the right under Pulpwood Agreement No. 12 to 500,000 cubic metres of deciduous timber per year in the Fort St. John TSA in connection with the Taylor Pulp Mill and the Peace Valley OSB mill in Fort St. John, and under Pulpwood Agreement No. 14 up to 610,000 cubic metres of deciduous timber per year in the Fort Nelson TSA in connection with the Company's PolarBoard OSB mill in Fort Nelson, which has been indefinitely idled.